Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_1618_en.md

 #### Q. Which Pokémon Essentials does the updater support?

-A. Although the updater has been developed and tested in PokéEssentials version 16.2, it is likely that this is a bare minimum and that any later version is also supported.
+A. The updater was developed and tested for essentials 16.2 and 21.1 but it should work in any version higher than 16.2.
 If this is not the case, please report this [through an issue](https://github.com/Pokemon-Fan-Games/PokemonEssentialsGameUpdater/issues/new?assignees=&labels=&projects=&template=bug-report-english.md&title=%5BBUG%5D).

 #### Q. Is Python required to be installed to run the updater?